-REPLACEMENT OF COPIER FUNCTIONS IN THE OFFICE OF THE FUTURE
+REPLACEMENT OF COPIER FUNCTIONS IN THE "OFFICE OF THE FUTURE"

-EXAMPLES OF CURRENT USE OF COPIERS ANALOGOUS FUNCTION IN THE "OFFICE OF THE FUTURE" File copies (office, personal, chron, subject) Digitized word processor data is indexed (automatically) Secondary addresses ("cc's") An index reference is placed in their electronic mail "in-baskets."
-Clipping of interest to colleague (1) Index reference put into colleague's electronic mail in- basket (if material is already digitized) concugue (2) Digitize via image processor and then as in (1) above.
-Material for an external (1) Sent via outside elctronic mail. recipient (2) If recipient does not use electronic mail, central file will generate hard copy and mail.
+EXAMPLES OF CURRENT USE OF COPIERS ANALOGOUS FUNCTION IN THE "OFFICE OF THE FUTURE" File copies (office, personal, chron, subject) Digitized word processor data is indexed (automatically) Secondary addressees ("cc's") An index reference is placed in their electronic mail "in-baskets."
+Clipping of interest to (1) Index reference put into colleague's electronic mail in- basket (if material is already digitized) colleague (2) Digitized via image processor and then as in (1) above.
+(1) Sent via outside elctronic mail.
+Material for an external recipient (2) If recipient does not use electronic mail, central file will generate hard copy and mail.
 Recipe from home (1) Use an outside (e.g., drug- store) copier.
-(2) Use home copier.
+(2) Use nome copier.